roy-mdr/es-web-arbol/README.md

-# Svelte Drang & Drop Demo Project
+# Svelte Sortable Drang & Drop Demo Project

 This is a reference / demo project in SvelteKit for drag and drop / sortable-lists applications.
 This project uses the native SortableJs that can be used for vanilla JavaScript applications.